The Summer Demands: A Novel by Deborah Shapiro (Pre-Order)

 ABOUT THE AUTHOR:

 Deborah Shapiro was born and raised outside of Boston, Massachusetts.
-She spent a number of years in New York working at magazines, including New York and Elle, and her writing has appeared in The New York Times Book Review, Los Angeles Review of Books, Sight Unseen, Tin House, Literary Hub, Chicago magazine, Washington Square Review, and elsewhere.
+Her writing has appeared in The New York Times Book Review, Los Angeles Review of Books, Sight Unseen, Tin House, and elsewhere.
+Her first novel, The Sun in Your Eyes, was selected as an Editors’ Choice by The New York Times Book Review, as well as one of the season’s best reads by Harper’s Bazaar, The Wall Street Journal Magazine, Chicago Tribune, and Vulture.com, among other publications.
 She lives with her husband and son in Chicago.
-Her first novel, The Sun in Your Eyes, was published in 2016, and was selected as an Editors’ Choice by The New York Times Book Review, as well as one of the season’s best reads by Harper’s Bazaar, The Wall Street Journal Magazine, Chicago Tribune, and Vulture.com, among others.